| Hometown | Civilian Occupation |

 Another entry timestamped 1215 hours stated that the 3rd Battalion commanding officer “reports Co L and K held up by small arms fire on objective A; did not desire to move I Co forward on account of lack of cover[.]”

-Lieutenant Miller was killed in action that day, one of 273 casualties suffered by the 330th Infantry Regiment on July 25, 1944.
+Lieutenant Miller was killed in action on July 25, 1944, one of 273 casualties suffered by the 330th Infantry Regiment that day.
 According to a digitized hospital admission card under his service number, Lieutenant Miller was killed by an artillery shell.
-On July 28, 1944, Lieutenant Miller was buried at the U.S. Military Cemetery Blosville, located in Carquebut, France.

 Operation Cobra was successful, leading to the breakout from Normandy and in short order, the liberation of France, though much hard fighting remained.